-Tony Turner is a product of the Ottawa’s rich roots music scene.
-His thoughtful tunes reveal his love of history, landscapes and the precious moments of ordinary people.
+Tony Turner has been writing and performing songs for over twenty years.
+A product of Ottawa's rich folk must scene Tony's thoughtful tunes reveal his love of history, landscapes and the precious moments of ordinary people.
 Tony's rich baritone voice, engaging stage presence and assured guitar playing deliver articulate ballads and toe-tapping roots-pop melodies.
 His musical range is captured beautifully in Love & Other Attractions, the latest of his three recordings, produced by Keith Glass (of Prairie Oyster).Tony's early love of nature was fostered by a summer spent in Northern Ontario planting trees and learning about forest management.
 That love later inspired Tony to pursue studies and a career as an environmental scientist.
 Throughout this working period Tony channeled his love of history, people and landscape into his songwriting resulting in his first CD - A Matter of Time, produced by Ian Tamblyn.

 "An impressive new voice recently emerged from the flourishing Ottawa folk scene.
 Tony Turner writes with the same convincing flair expected of Fred Eaglesmith, Garnet Rogers and Ian Tamblyn", wrote Roddy Campbell of Tony's first album.
 As Tony told Penguin Eggs folk magazine he must have lived on a farm or been a pioneer in another life."Rural settings and working people seem more real to me and help frame the human qualities I am trying to relate through song." says Turner.
 "The ways we fight against, tame and accept the natural world are much like our internal struggles with our own nature.
 It seems to be fertile territory to explore both kinds of landscape.
 I guess I'm just in love with nature.
 I'm a real Canadian."